 C. We must understand that the Bible is a unified story, and without understanding the different connections it makes, none of it will make sense.

 3. In Matthew’s gospel, the author is well aware of this fact.
-A. He aims to show his audience that Jesus completely …show more content…
+A. He aims to show his audience that Jesus completely fulfills the …show more content…